MMC-K/Information-Recognition-verbal/README.md

 ## Sentence-level Sentiment Analysis

-The code was fine-tuned using the KE-T5 pre-trained language model and sentiment label data sets from AI-HUB, the National Institute of Korean Language, and etc.
+The model fine-tuned a pre-trained language model, KE-T5, using sentiment label datasets from AI-HUB, the National Language Institute, and others.

 The sentence-level sentiment label data set was used, and the model and training information are as follows.